Duško Popov: Later life

 In 1972, John Cecil Masterman published The Double Cross System in the War of 1939 to 1945, an intimate account of wartime British military deception.
 Before its publication, Popov had no intention of revealing his wartime activities, believing that the MI6 would not allow it.
 Masterman's book convinced Popov that it was time to make his exploits public.
 In 1974, Popov published an autobiography titled Spy/Counterspy, "a racy account of his adventures that read like a James Bond novel."
 Russel Miller described it as "fundamentally accurate, if occasionally embellished".
 Several of the events described in the book were either entirely fictional, such as a fistfight Popov claimed to have had with a German agent, exaggerated for dramatic effect, or could not be substantiated through subsequently declassified intelligence records.
 Popov's wife and children were apparently unaware of his past until the book's publication.

 By the early 1980s, years of chain smoking and heavy drinking had taken a toll on Popov's health.
 He died in Opio on 10 August 1981, aged 69.
 His family said his death came after a long illness.
 He was predeceased by his brother Ivo, who died in 1980.
 Shortly after Popov's death, MI6 began declassifying documents that pertained to Allied intelligence-gathering and disinformation activities during the war, thereby verifying many of his claims.

 Legacy

 Duško Popov is considered one of the main inspirations for Ian Fleming's James Bond novels.
 He was the subject of a one-hour television documentary produced by Starz Inc. and Cinenova, titled True Bond, which aired in June 2007.
 Two other documentaries recounting Popov's exploits, The Real Life James Bond: Dusko Popov and Double Agent Dusko Popov: Inspiration for James Bond, have also been produced.
 Popov has also been the subject of several biographies, notably Miller's Codename Tricycle (2004) and Loftis' Into the Lion's Mouth (2016).

-He is the subject of numerous podcasts, including the opening season of Wondery's The spy who, The spy who inspired 007 (2024).
+He is the subject of numerous podcasts, including Wondery's The Spy Who season one, The Spy Who Inspired 007 (2024).